nicksern/AERSP424HW-2/src/Problem4.md

 # Problem 4
 For problem 04, we've developed an N-Body simulator with soft collisions.

+Unfortunately, we were unable to figure out how to get rid of the flickering in the 3D plot.
+The animation only plays for two cycles.

 ## Background

 The original code, which was made in MATLAB, was developed by Melik Demirel.
 The `NBodySim.m` file, found in `/references/` is the original code for this program.